drummondlab/drummondlab.github.io/README.md

 Front matter fields listed in brackets above are optional.

 Your image file should have an aspect ratio of 1:1.
 This ensures the rows on the team page all have the same height.

+The disclosures link typically points to a shared google doc that the lab member maintains.
+The google doc must be public; i.e., given the link, anyone can view the document.

 If alum is set to true, you must also provide a parting_date field...this allows us to list alumni in descending order of the date they left the lab.